Cloud Based Disaster Recovery

 Cringe-worthy moments like these motivate organizations to consider – and customize - their backup configurations and disaster recovery plans.
 Cloud-based IT infrastructures tend to improve reliability, accessibility, resource efficiency, and security, but being on the cloud does not protect from all types of unintentional data loss.
 Unfortunately, the out-of-the-box backup functionality of cloud-based tools are limited or not fully configured to fit the needs of every type of business.

-It's important to create and implement a comprehensive and robust disaster recovery and backup plan to protect cloud-based IT infrastructures.
+It's important to create and implement a comprehensive and robust backup and disaster recovery plan to protect cloud-based IT infrastructures.
 Understand your needs, fine-tune your configurations, consider your budget, and, if necessary, extend your backup options using third-party tools.

 Understand Your Needs